Loan Note Template

-This Loan Note is a form of legally binding financing whereby the borrower issues a document (the loan note) to a noteholder, or noteholders, evidencing that money has been borrowed and the terms and conditions of this borrowing as well as stating the borrower’s obligation to re-pay the notes at a future specified date or dates.
+This Loan Note is a form of legally binding financing whereby the borrower issues a document (the loan note) to a noteholder, or noteholders, evidencing that money has been borrowed and the terms and conditions of this borrowing as well as stating the borrower’s obligation to

 The execution provisions of this template are compliant and consistent with the requirements of the Land Registry for prescribed form deeds introduced from 20th September 2019.